jgbarah/aframe-playground/figures-03/README.md

 in the `head` element.

-Now, if I just run for example `npm run start` my broswer will be pointed to the new `index.html` (since that's the default launching it on the directory url).
+Now, if I just run for example `npm run start` my browser will be pointed to the new `index.html` (since that's the default launching it on the directory url).

 ### Copy images from src